Stability-AI/webui-stability-api/README.md

 - **inpainting**: Generate over specific portions of an image -use an inpainting model for best results!

+- **Batch Image Requests**: Generate large batches of images at a time

+- **Upscale ESRGAN x2Plus**: Upscale images to 2x their size (use via img2img)

 - **X/Y/Z plot support**: Generate plots to compare settings and outputs

-- **Batch Image Requests**: Generate large batches of images at a time

 ## Benefits

 - Currently, the only way to test SDXL-beta with Automatic1111

-- Fast and cheap inference with the ability to generate images via the cloud
+- Fast and cheap inference

 - Trying out the newest models from Stability